kem424/ETL-Project-COVID19/README.md

 #### Data Transformation:
 1) For the US_States_Cases Table the json data returned from API was not consistent .
 For example , if for a day there are no positive cases , the json data did not have the key altogether.
-In order to fix this issue, try - except code bloack was used, when the key is now fund, and store the value as "0".
+In order to fix this issue, try - except code bloack was used, when the key is not found, store the value as "0".
 2) Converted the date returned by the API from string to Date format.

 ![US_States_cases_Transformation.PNG](Images/US_States_cases_Transformation.PNG)